SimplyJpk/PixelProject/README.md

 # PixelProject
- Small pixel based project that might become a game of sorts, mostly for learning and refreshing my c++.
+ A fairly small pixel/falling-sand based project that might become a game of sorts, mostly for learning and refreshing my c++.

+ Inspired after playing Noita and watching the [GDC video](https://www.youtube.com/watch?v=prXuyMCgbTc) presented by the developers.

  ## Build